flpvsk/flpvsk.com/site-flpvsk.com/pages/blog/2019-03-08-a-pixel-is-not-a-pixel/index.md

 Because of the layered structure of the Flutter API we can:

-* Make a widget that is responsible for layout of its children;
+* Make a widget that is responsible for laying out its children;
 * Unit-test our custom layout widget *without starting an emulator*;
 * Make a widget with a custom paint method.
 For example we can make a button with a custom shape, interesting shadow or coloring effect;
-* That custom widget will still ramain a button in terms of gestures it accepts, accessibility and other properties.
+* That custom widget will still ramain a button in terms of gestures it accepts, accessibility and other properties;
+* We could unit-test the paint operation.
+Again, just by running the code in a Dart VM, no emulator required.

 Going back to our grid example from the top of the article.
 Here's the code of the widget that centers its children vertically, tying them to a